dimkamadeinchina/SpringMVC-Hibernate/README.md

-# SpringMVC-Hibernate
-# Simple CRUD application
+# Simple CRUD application with SpringMVC and Hibernate